akshaykarle/terraform-provider-mongodbatlas/website/docs/r/container.html.markdown

 ~> **NOTE:** Only one Container can exist within a Project for each region.
 The provider allows you to define multiple container resources within the same project and region but this may lead to constant updates of the resources.

--> **NOTE:** The provider does not currently support deleting Containers due to a limitation in MongoDB Atlas's API.

 -> **NOTE:** Groups and projects are synonymous terms. `group` arguments on resources are the project ID.

 ## Example Usage